AbhilashMathews/gp_extras_applications/README.md

 ![Output sample](https://github.com/AbhilashMathews/gp_extras_applications/blob/master/outputs/2D-GPR-1160718013.gif)

-(Note for users: GP regression cannot fix the observed data, e.g. outliers at ψ < 0.95, and good measurements with preprocessing will correspondingly help provide good fits.
+(Note for users: GP regression cannot fix the observed data, e.g. outliers at ψ < 0.95 towards the core breaking monotonicity, and good measurements with preprocessing will correspondingly help provide good fits.
 Additionally, it is worth noting that running the same fitting can yield different results due to the stochastic optimization process employed.)